-The club holds a general meeting at 7:00 pm on the third Monday of each month except July and August.
-We meet in the Mixed Lounge of the Royal Canadian Legion, 199 Queen St., Fredericton.
+The club holds a general meeting at 7:00 pm on the third Monday of each month except July, August and December.
+We meet in the Basement Conference Room, Evangel Assembly, 705 Maple Street, Fredericton, NB.
 All are welcome to attend.
 October’s meeting is for annual business, election of officers, etc.

 If you are considering a hobby in R/C aviation then we welcome you to come and see what we are all about.

 FMAC was founded in January of 1973 with its inaugural meeting at the Base Gagetown Recreational Centre.
 Founding members present at that meeting were Ray Forbes, who was our first president, Dave Gamblin, Bill Dorey, Charlie Dobson, Perley Wilkins, Dave Coxall and Carl Risteen.
 Of the founding members, only Dave Gamblin and Carl Risteen are still with FMAC.